christopherneilson/christopherneilson.github.io/_work/teacherSchoolChoice.md

   #### Notes
-  A prior version of this paper was *Teacher Wages, Student Achievement and the Recruitment of Talent in Rural Peru*
+  A prior working paper studying the same policy is titled *Teacher Wages, Student Achievement and the Recruitment of Talent in Rural Peru*